 Introduction

-Exploring timely and accurate vital statistics information, such as birth rates and other population characteristics, through using data visualization techniques such as Lexis surfaces, has become increasingly popular in recent years (Burkimsher 2017; Campbell and Robards 2014; Schöley and Willekens 2017; Rau et al. 2018; Vaupel, Gambill, and Yashin 1987).
-Lexis surfaces, by providing convenient visual arrangements of birth rates and related indicators, by calendar time, age, and/or cohort, provide an effective tool for both the exploration and the identification of dynamic patterns and relationships arising from fertility data.
+Lexis surfaces have become an increasingly popular tool to investigate trends in fertility and other population characteristics in recent years (Burkimsher 2017; Campbell and Robards 2014; Schöley and Willekens 2017; Rau et al. 2018; Vaupel, Gambill, and Yashin 1987).
+Theyprovide convenient visual arrangements of birth rates and related indicators, by calendar time, age, and/or cohort, and are thus an effective tool for both the exploration and the identification of dynamic patterns and relationships arising from fertility data.